Islamic banking and finance: Musharakah (joint venture)

+Diminishing musharaka

-Diminishing MusharakaMusharaka al-Mutanaqisa, (literally "diminishing partnership"), is a popular type of financing for major purchases such as housing.
+Musharaka al-Mutanaqisa (literally "diminishing partnership") is a popular type of financing for major purchases such as housing.
 In it, the bank and purchaser (customer) have joint ownership of a purchased asset with the customer also leasing the asset.
-As the customer gradually paying off the cost the bank's equity share diminishes from all but the customer percentage of downpayment to nothing.
+As the customer gradually pays off the cost the bank's equity share diminishes from all but the customer percentage of the down payment to nothing.

 If the customer defaults and the asset is sold, the bank and the customer split the proceeds according to each party's current equity.

-It would assist at this point to highlight how Musharaka al-Mutanaqisa is different than conventional banking mortgages, so that the salient difference, both in terms of law and practice is understood.
-To assist in this understanding, let's first see how regular mortgages work in the United States:
+To highlight how Musharaka al-Mutanaqisa is different from conventional banking mortgages in terms of law and practice is understood, compare it to a typical United States mortgage:

-Once a buyer wishes to purchase a home, she approaches the lender and requests a loan.
-The lender in turn, if buyer qualifies, will lend money to buy the house, and the bank will usually set a fixed percentage of interest to be paid to the lender.
-Each payment to lender will then include a return of the portion of principal and the interest accrued on the remaining balance for that period.
+When a buyer wishes to purchase a home, she approaches the lender and requests a loan.
+The lender in turn, if the buyer qualifies, will lend money to buy the house, and the bank will usually set a fixed percentage of interest to be paid to the lender.
+Each payment to the lender will then include a return of a portion of the principal and the interest accrued on the remaining balance for that period.
 Over time, the entire principal is paid back to the lender, together with all the interest that is due.
 In terms of the ownership of the house, the buyer/borrower/debtor will have legal title to the house during the term of repayment and thereafter too.
 In the county title records office, the borrower will have a title deed showing the buyer as the title holder, and not the bank.
-Any diminishing value of the house is the risk of the borrower and not the bank.
-On the other hand, any appreciation is also of the borrower and the bank cannot ask for more principal due to the appreciation.
-Hence, the bank and the borrower know at the outset the exact obligations to each other.
-The bank, in an effort to secure its loan, will place a lien (a charge) on the property, so that if the borrower does not repay the loan, the bank gets the right to foreclose on the borrower's right to hold title and have the title be transferred to the bank (or the house be auctioned and the proceeds received by bank).
+The risk of the house diminishing in value is assumed by the borrower and not the bank.
+On the other hand, any appreciation is also assumed by the borrower and the bank cannot ask for more principal due to appreciation.
+Hence, the bank and the borrower know at the outset their exact obligations to each other.
+The bank, in an effort to secure its loan, will place a lien (a charge) on the property, so that if the borrower does not repay the loan, the bank gets the right to foreclose on the borrower's right to hold title and have the title be transferred to the bank (or the house be auctioned and the proceeds received by the bank).
 In the U.S., most states have a judicial foreclosure process where the bank asks the court to sell the property to recover the balance of its loan and accrued interest, plus any other costs of the suit.